CTSRD-CHERI/cheribsd-getting-started/src/morello-install/README.md

 This tutorial assumes that you are performing a fresh install, or a complete reinstall of your Morello system, with the intention of booting only CheriBSD.
-It also assumes that you will be using the UFS file system.
+It also assumes that you will be using the ZFS file system.
 If these assumpsions are not true, read the FreeBSD documentation for more information on partitioning disks before proceeding.

-Press Enter to select an automated UFS install:
+Press Enter to select an automated ZFS install:
 ```
               ┌─────────────────┤Partitioning├──────────────────┐
               │ How would you like to partition your disk?      │
               │ ┌─────────────────────────────────────────────┐ │
+              │ │Auto (ZFS) Guided Root-on-ZFS                │ │
               │ │Auto (UFS) Guided UFS Disk Setup             │ │
-              │ │Auto (ZFS) EXPERIMENTAL Guided Root-on-ZFS   │ │
               │ │Manual     Manual Disk Setup (experts)       │ │
               │ │Shell      Open a shell and partition by hand│ │
               │ └─────────────────────────────────────────────┘ │